-Terpenes COVID-19 virus has greatly affected the world due to its rapid spread and high risk of fatality with no known cures.
+In this article we want to discuss about how to help Terpenes in COVID-19.
+The virus has greatly affected the world due to its rapid spread and high risk of fatality with no known cures.
 As the global pandemic continues to put countless lives at risk, scientists and researchers have doubled down on efforts to develop vaccines and other treatments that could help fight the deadly effects of the virus.

 A notable area of research emerging in this crisis is the focus on terpenes.
 Recent research efforts have begun to explore the use of terpenes—the natural compound that makes up the aroma and flavor of most plants—as a viable treatment for COVID-19.

 Two Israeli research and development companies, Eybna and CannaSoul Analytics, have taken the lead in the latest studies for the use of terpenes to treat COVID-19.